skokovin/putout/README.md

 ## Comments

-At the first for interactivity i used AABB and ray tracing, but found better technic for this purpose - render to buffer.
+At the first for interactivity I used AABB and ray tracing, but found better technic for this purpose - render to buffer.
 After each camera transformation special pipeline takes a snapshot, then algorithm analyzed area under mose cursor.
 Special pipeline use color and alfa chanels for pass back coords and id. </br>

 Some logics of hide/select moved to shaders. </br>

+## Run Locally

+It can start on PC without UI.
+Press F2 to srtart loading process.

 ## Disclaimer